DiuDiu777/RAPx-Book/src/appendix.a-safetyprop.md

 Example API: [NonZero::from_mut_unchecked()](https://doc.rust-lang.org/beta/std/num/struct.NonZero.html#tymethod.from_mut_unchecked)

-The result of interger arithmatic of two values `x` and `y` of type `T` should not overflow the max or the main value.

 #### 3.3.2 String
 There are two types of string in Rust, [String](https://doc.rust-lang.org/std/string/struct.String.htm) which requires valid utf-8 format, and [CStr](https://doc.rust-lang.org/std/ffi/struct.CStr.html) for interacting with foreign functions.